MicrosoftDocs/win32/desktop-src/Msi/desktopfolder.md

 ---
-Description: 'The installer sets the DesktopFolder property to the full path of the current user''s Desktop folder.
-If an &\#0034;All Users&\#0034; profile exists and the ALLUSERS property is set, then this property is set to the folder in the &\#0034;All Users&\#0034; profile.' ms.assetid: 'c729b917-4724-43bb-8533-d27ae91d20e0'
+Description: The installer sets the DesktopFolder property to the full path of the current users Desktop folder.
+If an &\#0034;All Users&\#0034; profile exists and the ALLUSERS property is set, then this property is set to the folder in the &\#0034;All Users&\#0034; profile. ms.assetid: c729b917-4724-43bb-8533-d27ae91d20e0
 title: DesktopFolder property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DesktopFolder property